 - Leave the room.
 When pup chills for a full minute, step out for five seconds.
 Build to five minutes before longer absences.

-Night-Time Strategy
+Nighttime Strategy

 A rock-solid bedtime routine is your fastest path to ending puppy crying in crate at night.

-Evening checklist
+Evening Timeline

 - 7 p.m.
 Light meal